Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Definitions for Actual Cause

 \item $\vec{A}$ is minimal; there is no subset $\vec{A}'$ of $\vec{A}$, such that $\vec{A}' = \vec{a}'$ satisfies \textit{BFC1} and \textit{BFC2}, where $\vec{a}'$ is the restriction of $\vec{a}$ to the variables of $\vec{A}$ \end{enumerate} We say that $(\emptyset, \emptyset, \vec{a}')$ is a witness of \actualcause~being a but-for cause of $\phi$ in \causalsetting. \end{definition}

-\textit{BFC1} requires that both \actualcause~and $\phi$ happened in the actual world, \causalsetting. \textit{BFC2} implies the but-for condition,\footnote{Also known as the but-for test.} i.e., but for \actualcause, $\phi$ would not have occurred. \textit{BFC3} is a minimality condition, which ensures that an actual cause does not include any non-essential elements.
+\textit{BFC1} requires that both \actualcause~and $\phi$ happened in the actual world, \causalsetting. \textit{BFC2} implies the but-for condition, i.e., but for \actualcause, $\phi$ would not have occurred. \textit{BFC3} is a minimality condition, which ensures that an actual cause does not include any non-essential elements.
 Unfortunately, but-for cause does not suffice for a good definition of actual cause in the context of sequential decision making, and the next example illustrates some of the reasons.

 \begin{example} Victim $V$ dines at time-step $t$.
 Assassin $A$ has access to $V$'s table at time-steps $t-2$ and $t-1$, when they can choose whether to \textit{poison} or \textit{not poison} $V$'s water. $A$'s policy is to always \textit{poison} $V$'s water, unless it is already poisoned.
 We consider the trajectory, in which $A$ chooses to \textit{poison} $V$'s water only at time-step $t-2$, and $V$ dies from the poison at time $t$. \end{example}